|As a precaution to prevent the spread of COVID-19, we are only seeing emergency patients on emergency basis for now and until further notice.

 Dentistry for Kids

-At J.J.
+At Ashley Bennett and J.J.
 Perkiomaki DMD PC, we pride ourselves on treating every member of the family, especially children.
 We can help your child maintain proper oral health, and establish excellent oral hygiene habits that will carry over into adulthood.
 If you are concerned about your child’s oral health, rest assured knowing they are in good hands!

 The Importance of Dentistry for KidsProfessional dental care can ensure that your child’s primary and permanent teeth stay healthy and free of decay.
 Unfortunately, most American children do not receive the oral health care they need promptly.
 Routine appointments allow us to remove plaque build-up, tartar-build up, food debris, and harmful bacteria.
 If these problems are not addressed early and often, your child may experience tooth decay, gum disease, and other dental diseases.